Georgia Slip and Fall Accident Attorneys

-Maximizing Financial Compensation in Georgia Premises Liability Cases for Victims in the Stockbridge, Jonesboro, Augusta, Atlanta, Riverdale, and Morrow Areas
+Maximizing Financial Compensation in Slip and Fall Cases for Victims Throughout Georgia, including Stockbridge, Jonesboro, Augusta, Atlanta, Riverdale, and Morrow

 Slip and fall is a term of art and one type of premises liability case that refers to various common injuries that people suffer on public, private, residential, and commercial property.
 Specifically, It is a tort based on a claim by a Plaintiff that the property owner was negligent in allowing some dangerous condition to exist that caused the fall and the injury to the Plaintiff.